austinjherman/mind-manifesting-counseling/README.md

 # Mind Manifesting Counseling
 This is the code for MMC's website.
-Todo.
+TODO.